guardian/frontend/docs/01-start-here/01-installation-steps.md

 If you are working on Identity or Discussion, Nginx must be installed and configured to correctly serve the application, please refer to [`/nginx/README.md`](https://github.com/guardian/frontend/blob/master/nginx/README.md) in this project.
+This will allow you to access frontend via `https://m.thegulocal.com`